Vadim Rizov’s review published on Letterboxd :

 With greater distance from the '90s, it's clear how much of that decade this is: Marilyn Manson!
 Balthazar Getty and his baggy khaki, near-cargo pants!
 All his trashy friends and their terrible music, rejected refugees from an extras open call from Scream.
 It is possibly the most Lynch has allowed himself to be Of The Moment.
 Watching it after Twin Peaks: The Return, it's impossible not to see how much of this was revisited.
 Robert Blake's desert cabin is the convenience store; Bill Pullman's epileptically-lighted sax solo is Nine Inch Nails performing "She's Gone Away"; the two doofy, Laurel-and-Hardy sized cops become three when Janey goes to the police.
 The "apartment" Bill Pullman and Patricia Arquette live in is plunged into darkness even when it's radiant morning, with an artificial gasp of "sunlight" on the media cabinet more conspicuous given how blinds-drawn-down dark everything else; this is a subjective, constructed environment rather than any pretense to the real thing, and The Return is part-installation amplifying this massively.
 (Lynch's interest in construction and woodwork, in creating physical realities, is eternally germane.)
 The Night of a Thousand Stars casting?
 11 years ago I didn't even know who Gary Busey was; someone needs to interview Johanna Ray about her bizarre and fascinating meta-casting, which clearly meets the rarely-acknowledged-vidiot side of Lynch somehwere special.
 (No way Richard Pryor wasn't cast in part for his abusive past, which people didn't know about as much back then but which was a mitigated part of his act.)

 Twin Peaks: The Return is the refinement and Rosetta Stone of Lynch's filmography; it will cast a decoder ring spell over all his work going forward.
 This is, in many ways, Lynch's least puzzling work; once you know it's inspired by the idea of O.J.
 Simpson going into a disassociative fugue, it all crunches, and it's pretty intuitive in general.
 It is even siller than I realized when I was 20.
-But the insane blacks in the apartment are so gorgeous on 35mm (we have to wait for laser projectors before we can see real black again), the Getty half is one of the most compellingly unstable (and funny!) segments of Lynch's career, this is definitely fun to watch, and there's at least two iconic bits (opening credits, tailgating).
+But the insane blacks in the apartment are so gorgeous on 35mm (we have to wait for laser projectors before we can see real black again), the Getty half is one of the most compellingly unstable (and funny!) segments of Lynch's career, this is definitely fun to watch, and there's at least three iconic bits (opening credits, "call me," tailgating).
 Remember when it came out to terrible reviews?
-My local arthouse displayed the <a href="poster with the "Two Thumbs Down" blurb and roped off part of the lobby with orange tape and construction blinkers.
+My local arthouse displayed the poster with the "Two Thumbs Down" blurb and roped off part of the lobby with orange tape and construction blinkers.
 I'm glad nine years after that I finally caught up, I'm glad to have seen it again, and I would like to see it one more time before I die.
 A lot of things we like as kids and teens don't hold up at all; it's reassuring to know Lynch is an exception.
 He introduced me to Slow Cinema at 13 with The Straight Story, and he will never leave my head.

 If you are in the mood for me getting punchy on the internet, here are some bonus Thoughts on the Is It TV Or Memorex debate re: Twin Peaks: The Return.